alexhoma/mpwar-frameworks-project-v2/README.md

 $ php bin/console doctrine:schema:create
 ```

-Include the following twig view (it's a JS snippet) on the post template view of your blog: (It's included by default on this example)
+Include the following snippet on your post view template: (is included by default on this example)

 ```
 {% include("TrackerBundle:Tracker:tracker.html.twig") %}